shashwatpathak98/ImageSearch/README.md

 ## Features

 - Search for images by keyword
-- View images in a responsive grid layout
+- View images in a responsive flex layout
 - Pagination to navigate through search results
 - Click on images to open them in full size